FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Proposed Algorithm

-\textbf{Step 3: Cluster center updates} (line 26 in Algorithm \ref{alg:CPDFL}).
-After receiving the updated cluster center parameters and indices from its neighbors, each client \( i \) updates its estimate of each cluster center \( s \) using the average of the received updates for cluster \( s \):
+(line 23 in Algorithm \ref{alg:CPDFL}).
+After receiving the updated cluster centers and indices from its neighbors, each client \( i \) updates the cluster center of the cluster \( s \) it selected to update during this round.
+The client uses the average of its received cluster centers to update its estimate of \( \mathbf{c}_{is} \):